What is Auditory Neuropathy Spectrum Disorder (ANSD)?

 Symptoms of ANSD

 Children with ANSD have a difficult time recognizing words.
 They have a hard time hearing in noisy situations.
 Hearing may be better one day and worse the next and the child may have “good listening days” and “bad listening days.”

 An audiologist will diagnose ANSD.
 They will do an Auditory Brainstem Response (ABR) test and an otoacoustic emission (OAE) test on your child.
 Depending on your child’s age they may need other tests.
-During the ABR test, small microphones are placed in the ears and electrodes placed on your child’s head measure brain activity while your child is listening to sound.
+During the ABR test, small ear phones are placed in the ears, and electrodes are placed on your child’s head to measure brain activity while your child is listening to sounds.

 Can ANSD improve over time?

 We do not know if ANSD can and/or will improve over time.
 Some people’s symptoms seem to improve over time.
 If the condition is going to improve it usually improves in the first few years of life.
 As we do not know if your child’s ANSD will improve it is important to have follow up and testing as your doctor suggests.